4C79/4C79.github.io/_pages/about.md

 I am a first-year Ph.D. student at Virginia Tech advised by [Dr. Peng Gao](https://people.cs.vt.edu/penggao/).

-I graduated from Chu Kochen Honors College, Zhejiang University (浙江大学竺可桢学院) with a bachelor’s degree and from the Department of Computer Science and Technology, Zhejiang University (浙江大学计算机科学与技术学院) with a master’s degree, advised by Zhou Zhao (赵洲).
-I also collaborate with Xu Tan (谭旭), Tao Qin (秦涛) and Tie-yan Liu (刘铁岩) from Microsoft Research Asia  closely.

 I graduated from College of Information Engineering, Northwest A&F University with a bachelor’s degree and from the Faculty of Electronic and Information Engineering, Xi’an Jiaotong University, advised by Dr. Peilin Jiang and Dr. Yu Guo.

 My current research centers on LLM for Security—leveraging large language models and AI agents to support cybersecurity tasks such as threat intelligence mining and normalization.
 Methodologically, I’m interested in retrieval-augmented and tool-augmented LLMs, multi-agent orchestration, and evaluation frameworks that measure security utility rather than just general NLP metrics.
 Prior to this, I worked on low-level computer vision, which informs my interest in multimodal analysis and efficient systems.